Dosage Form: tablet

-Patients should be counseled that Metronidazole Tablets should only be used to treat bacterial and parasitic infections.
-Metronidazole Tablets do not treat viral infections (e.g., the common cold).
-When Metronidazole Tablet is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Metronidazole Tablets in the future.
+Patients should be counseled that Metronidazole tablets should only be used to treat bacterial and parasitic infections.
+Metronidazole tablets do not treat viral infections (e.g., the common cold).
+When Metronidazole tablets are prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Metronidazole tablets in the future.

 Psychotic reactions have been reported in alcoholic patients who are using Metronidazole and disulfiram concurrently.
 Metronidazole should not be given to patients who have taken disulfiram within the last two weeks (see CONTRAINDICATIONS).

 Abdominal cramps, nausea, vomiting, headaches, and flushing may occur if alcoholic beverages or products containing propylene glycol are consumed during or following Metronidazole therapy (see CONTRAINDICATIONS).